Score:

 Spiritual Self-Care

-Reflecting on personal values and aligning actions with them.
+Reflecting on personal values and my aligning actions with them.

 Participating in community or faith-based activities.